Ceihiro/DC102_ANJPizza_Website/README.md

 ## License

-This project was created for academic purposes only (DC102 - Web Development 2, AY 2025–2026).
+This project was created for academic purposes only (BSCS 2B - DC102 - Web Development 2, May 2026).
 Do not reuse, redistribute, or claim this work as your own without permission from the original authors.